viraj-khatavkar/content/Blog/Understanding the sudoers File.md

 ##Group Privileges

-If we prepend a `%` before a name, then it becomes a group for the system.
+Groups are represented by a `%` sign before the name.
 Privileges for `sudo` group are as follows:

 ```bash
 # Allow members of group sudo to execute any command